JimDesu/basis-lang/spec.md

 ### H.3 Visibility Rules

-Every top-level declaration in a module is exported by default.
+Every top-level declaration in a module is visible to importers.
 There is no `private` or `internal` keyword to restrict visibility.
 The user resolves "private helpers" by either:

 - Placing the helper at body-internal scope (using `.sub`, §3.12).
 - Placing the helper in a separate module that is not imported by any module outside the intended scope.